Welcome to my website! I am a research economist focusing on monetary economics, macro-finance and climate finance.

-My research focuses on the role of financial markets for the macroeconomy, monetary policy, and climate change.
+My research mainly studies the role of financial markets for the macroeconomy, monetary policy, and the green transition.
 I am particularly interested in understanding the effects of monetary policy on the yield curve and asset prices—including monetary policy surprises, forward guidance, monetary policy communication, quantitative easing, monetary policy uncertainty, and risks to the economic outlook.
-More recently I’ve been working on social discount rates, the social cost of carbon and climate finance.
+More recently I’ve been studying issues in climate economics and climate finance, including the pricing of climate risks.

-CV 🔹 Fed Website 🔹 Google Scholar 🔹 Twitter 🔹 LinkedIn 🔹 RePeC 🔹 SSRN
+CV 🔹 Fed Website 🔹 Google Scholar 🔹 RePeC 🔹 SSRN

 University of California, San Diego